prof-rossetti/southernct-csc-443-201701/assignments/fork-the-repo/assignment.md

 Visit that URL, and navigate to the "about" page, where you should see your changes.

 Congratulations, you've published a website!
+You are encouraged to further edit its content, structure, and style to reflect your own personality and suit your own purposes.